itstheceo/TypewriterCarouselView/README.md

 }
 ```

+## Todo
+Add support for other platforms, and reduce minimum supported versions where possible (pull requests welcome!).
+As my current use case allows for the current support, I do not know when I will get around to doing this.

 ## Questions
 If you have any questions or suggestions, you can create an issue or pull request on this GitHub repository.